The Hollywood Reporter: International editions

 The Hollywood Reporter Roma was launched in April 2023 in Italy as the first European edition of The Hollywood Reporter.
 The Hollywood Reporter Roma is published by Brainstore Media under license from The Hollywood Reporter, LLC.
 It is a multimedia platform covering local, national and European events aimed at the global market, with a focus on the Italian film, TV industry and culture.
 Concita De Gregorio was appointed as the magazine's first chairman, and served in the role until February 2024, being subsequently replaced by Boris Sollazzo.
 Since March of the same year, the writing staff of The Hollywood Reporter Roma publicly denounced the state of financial crisis affecting the magazine, with journalists, translators and external contributors reportedly not getting paid for months; an Il Post inquiry revealed a significant discrepancy between Brainstore Media's declared budget and the original financial plan presented by the company to PMRC in the due diligence phase.
 On 1 July, Sollazzo and the rest of the writing staff officially resigned from their jobs at the magazine.
 Since July 2024, the management has been assigned to Alessio De Giorgi.

 In October 2024, an application for a composition agreement was filed with the Civil Court of Rome against Brainstore Media; given the inadmissibility of the application due to the company's failure to submit an agreement, on 3 April 2025, the company was ordered into judicial liquidation in relation to its creditors Unigrafica, Concita De Gregorio, and the representative of the public prosecutor's office.
 The newspaper ceased publishing news in June 2025, while maintaining its activities on social networks.
+Online operations ceased in July 2025.